|

 slightly different set of the base 35 PostScript level 2 fonts

-of kerning pairs; the newer one has 314 glyphs, including the
+of kerning pairs; the newer one has only 229 glyphs, but includes

-Euro sign.
-For backwards compatibility, these old font
+the Euro sign.
+For backward compatibility, these old font

 descriptions are also installed in the /usr/local/share/groff/